ram-pantz/peppred/README.md

 ## SETUP ##
 This engine requires the use of multiple conda environments as well as a set up script to be fully operational

-1. Create the 3 environments from the yml files below.
+1. Create the 3 environments from the yml files in the main directory.
 Other required dependencies / prerequisites include Rorsetta and "Tensorrt"

 2. After creating the conda environments fill in the environment variables in setup.py and run